debapriyasaha25-cmyk/apnacollege-demo/README.md

 # apnacollege-demo
-this is my girst git repository
+this is my first git repository author- debapriya saha